Religious Studies (RLST)

 RLST 498 HONORS THESIS IN RELIGIOUS STUDIES (3)

 Religious Studies major option to write a thesis for departmental honors.
 Honors College.
+Students who have successfully completed the non-honors version of this course will not receive additional credit for this course.
 Prerequisites: RLST major, consent of department.